hosseinDevAt/Gold/README.md

 # Gold Project

-A simple project to measure the price of gold, currency and digital currency
+A simple project with Kotlin and Retrofit to display the price of gold, currency and digital currency